-This initiative is open to all volunteers participating in any type of brigade throughout Honduras, Panama, and Nicaragua.
+This initiative is open to all volunteers participating in any type of brigade throughout Honduras, Panama, Nicaragua, and Ghana.

 Approximately 9,000 volunteers participate in Global Brigades' development projects each year in Honduras, Panama, and Nicaragua.
 This positive impact on Central American communities comes with a considerable toll on the environment due to emissions from air travel.
 We feel it is our responsibility to take a stand and make Global Brigades a truly sustainable development organization, so we've developed a carbon offsetting program in partnership with ANCON, an environmental organization located in Central America.

 Air travel is responsible for an increase of greenhouse gas emissions in the atmosphere, which accelerates the effects of climate change and ocean acidification.
 By offsetting your flight, we not only acknowledge our shared responsibility for the effects of our actions, but we are actively working to counter the consequences of our travel.
 By simply donating to offset the emissions of your flight, you are simultaneously promoting sustainability, conservation, and a better world for the future.

 To learn more about our Carbon Offsetting program, click on the FAQs below:

 Whenever we utilize fossil fuels, whether it be oil, gas, or coal, we are releasing emissions into the atmosphere.
 The most common emission is carbon dioxide, which is a byproduct of using electricity, driving a car, or flying in a plane.
 Carbon dioxide (among other gases) is known as a greenhouse gas because of the heat and energy it can trap in the Earth's atmosphere.
 The accumulation of greenhouse gases in our atmosphere has been linked to global climate change, causing rising temperatures, more extreme weather, and rising oceans.